The-Opulent-And-Co/Opulent-Frontend/Commnds_pad.md

-# To check in which branach you are
+# To check in which branch you are
   - git branch
 # To switch branches
   - git checkout <brnach_name>
 # To update your code from the repository
   - git merge origin/dev
-# To updtae and see new changes
+# To update and see new changes
   - git pull
 # To see any pending work
   - git status